 Getting a humidifier changed this and I would not go back to living without one.
 I’d even use a homemade humidifier before I would go without one!
 I prefer a filterless humidifier for a couple reasons.

 The primary reason I switched to a filterless humidifier over a regular one was the fact that my previous filtered humidifier simply stopped making replacement filters for it.
-I had a perfectly good humidifier, but could not use it because of the filter situation.
+I had a perfectly good humidifier, but could not use it because of the filer situation.

 Another reason I like to use a filterless humidifier is the fact that you don’t have to keep paying ongoing costs to run the humidifier.
 Buying new filters each month can add up and it can quickly double the cost of the humidifier each year.

 Now that we know the filterless humidifier benefits, we should go over the disadvantages.

 The big disadvantage of this type of humidifier is that it needs to be cleaned on a daily basis.
 It can become a chore to clean this everyday, so it is important that you find one that is easy to clean.

 Another disadvantage could be its sanitation.
 Some people believe that a filtered humidifier is more hygienic than one without a filter.
 I haven’t found this to be the case, but without proper cleaning, it could be.

 I have a humidifier in each frequently used room and all of them are now filterless.
 I’ve also helped install whole house humidifiers, so I have experience with them as well.

 Out of all the humidifiers I have used, I’ve found the Crane Drop Shape Cool Mist Humidifier to be the easiest cool mist humidifier to use.
 This humidifier is extremely easy to clean and only requires a little bit of white vinegar.